MBA Recommendation Letter Guide with Sample & Tips

 • Anyone who expects you to write the letter yourself.

-Try to choose a recommender who genuinely supports your MBA goals and is willing to write a thoughtful, specific, and enthusiastic letter.
-A personalised recommendation can significantly strengthen your overall application and help admissions committees see your true potential.
+Your recommender’s credibility comes from genuine experience with you, not their job title or prestige.
+Choose authenticity over influence.
+Try to choose a recommender who genuinely supports your MBA goals and is willing to write a thoughtful and specific letter.
+A personalised recommendation can significantly strengthen your overall application.

 Tips to Get a Recommendation Letter